Site server high availability in Configuration Manager

 For more information on the unplanned failover process, see Flowchart - Promote site server (unplanned).

-Additional tasks after site server promotion
+Other tasks after site server promotion

 After switching site servers, you don't have to do most of the other tasks as are necessary when recovering a site.
 For example, you don't need to reset passwords or reconnect your Microsoft Intune subscription.